zzolo/srccon-data/2014/transcripts/Introduction.md

 >> This is Stan.
 [ Laughter ]
 >> Hi, I'm Ryan Murphy from Austin, Texas.
 And corgis, bears, and web standards.
->> I'm Eric, I'm from Texas.
+>> I'm Erik Reyna, I'm from Texas.
 Photo-journalism, coding, and barbecue.
 >> I'm Mandy, I'm from Brooklyn.
 Books, booze, and pitbulls.
 >> I'm Gary Victor (phonetic), D.C.
 Weird, build stuff, favorites.
 >> I'm Ed.
 I'm from Jersey City.
 Design, dot-connecting, and --